 Marines Friday Evening Parade - 6/10/2022

-Today Crissy, Jake, Sarah and I quickly drove to Sarah's place in Rockville.
-Then, the five of us were on
+Today Crissy, Jake, and I quickly drove to Sarah's place in Rockville.
+Then, the four of us were on

 the subway to arrive in time for the Evening Parade at Marine Barracks Washington, D.C.